Janjaweed: Civil war

 In 2023, international diplomats insisted that the RSF merge into the Sudanese Army as part of the Sudanese transition to democracy.
 By April 2023, power struggles developed between Sudan's de facto national leader, army commander Abdel Fattah al-Burhan, and the leader of the RSF, Hemedti.
 On 15 April 2023, clashes between RSF and army forces erupted across the country.

 By the second day of the conflict, 78 people had been reported killed.
 Among the dead were three World Food Programme (WFP) workers, triggering the organization to suspend its work in Sudan, where it had been a principal force in alleviating hunger.
 United Nations Secretary-General António Guterres demanded immediate justice for the killings and called for an end to the conflict.

-Diplomats from the African Union and Saudi Arabia mediated a three-hour humanitarian ceasefire to permit the evacuation of the injured.
-Despite this, the battles continued, as both sides claimed to have seized control of key sites in and around the capital city.
+Diplomats from the African Union and Saudi Arabia mediated a three-hour humanitarian ceasefire on that same day to permit the evacuation of the injured.
+Despite this, the battles continued, as both sides claimed to have seized control of key sites in and around the capital city.As the civil war drags on, the Janjaweed still supports the Rapid Support Forces in their efforts to overthrow Al-Burhan’s government, and continues the alleged genocide in Darfur.
+A notable incident occurred during the siege of El-Fashir, when the Janjaweed and RSF killed over 14,000 civilians, with 1,500 more being killed after the RSF captured the city in late 2025.